 NEXT (Near-End Crosstalk) is a measure of noise coupled between two twisted pairs measured at the same end of the cable as the disturbing signal source.

-When you test a twisted-pair cable, NEXT is measured using all pair combinations.
+NEXT is measured using all pair combinations when testing a twisted-pair cable.